 That made me very happy to see that my work is appreciated and good enough to be shown to a wide audience.
 It motivates me to keep going and improve my technique.
 It’s the little things that make it all worthwhile and we remember them long after!

-After that episode I did think thoroughly if I should watermark or make a logo and add it to each and every single photo I upload to any social media site.
+Should I add a watermark or make a logo then add it to each and every single photo I upload to any social media site?

 Would you prefer to see an image like this?

 Or this?
 (Watermark is a bit more discreet)

 Now I have done some intensive research online and even one of my favorite photographers wrote very interesting posts regarding this matter.

 Trey Ratcliff is an amazing photographer and experts in the world.
 This is what he says:

 Another photographer and lawyer Dan Peters explains the pros and cons of watermarks (and provides legal advice as well):